-Homeowners looking to improve the quality of their water are often confused to the difference between water softener and RO system.
-Knowing which one is the right option, one needs to understand what each of these water treatment systems does and how they can benefit you and your family.
-This article will help you to differentiate the two.
+Homeowners looking to improve the quality of their water are often confused about the difference between a water softeners and RO systems.
+To know which one is the right option, one needs to understand what each of these water treatment systems does and how they can benefit you and your family.
+This article will help you to differentiate between the two.

 A water softener is designed to remove the hardness (a combination of Calcium & Magnesium salts) from the water by a process known as ion exchange.
 Hard water is water that contains high concentrations of dissolved minerals like magnesium and calcium (between 120-180 PPM).
 Anything below this limit is mildly hard, and over this is very hard.

-Groundwater (from bore wells, tube wells, hand-pumps, and wells) by and large is hard in nature.
-This is because water is a universal solvent and absorbs the minerals (Calcium and Magnesium) as it travels through the earth crust & beneath the ground.
+Groundwater (from bore wells, tube wells, hand pumps, and wells) by and large is hard in nature.
+This is because water is a universal solvent and absorbs the minerals (Calcium and Magnesium) as it travels through the earth’s crust & beneath the ground.

 Soft water processed from a softener can be used for all other purposes except for drinking.
-This water cannot be used for consumption directly as a softener will only reduce hardness in water but will not change the existing TDS levels in water.
-It is mandatory to use an RO system for drinking purposes after a softener.
+This water cannot be used for consumption directly as a softener will only reduce hardness in water but will not change the existing TDS levels in the water.
+Using an RO system for drinking after a softener is mandatory.

 VillaPure – Whole House Pure Water System is designed to tackle the hard water problems which contain a significant amount of turbidity, dissolved minerals, and other chemical & microbiological contaminants leading to issues while bathing & washing, staining of laundry & corrosion of pipes and equipment, plus huge electricity bills.